informalsystems/quint/doc/lang.md

 x := e
 ```

-This operator is similar to `x' = e` under specific conditions.
+This operator is equivalent to `x' = e` of TLA+ under specific conditions.

 ### Unchanged